phac-nml/irida-next/docs-site/docs/extend/graphql_workflow_submission.md

 }
 ```

 In our example, we are interested in the forward and reverse reads, filenames `08-55...R1...fastq.gz` and `08-55...R2...fastq.gz`.
 Take care to note which file id is forward and reverse as the next step will accept them as `fastq_1` and `fastq_2`.
+The read directions can also be queried from the `attachments` `metadata` fields.

 ### 5. Submit a Workflow Execution using the information queried in the previous steps